Salsa (musical structure): Moñas

 A section of layered, contrapuntal horn guajeos is also referred to sometimes as a moña.
 Moñas differ from typical rhythm section guajeos in that they often will rest for a beat or two within their cycle.
 Those beats within a measure not sounded by the moña are often "filled" by a chorus, or counter moña.
 The trumpet and trombone moñas shown below ("Bilongo") can be repeated verbatim, or altered.
 Improvisation is within a framework of repetition and the melodic contour of the moñas.
 In this way, multiple instrumentalists can improvise simultaneously while reinforcing the rhythmic/melodic momentum of the rhythm section.

 2-3 trumpet and trombone moñas, "Bilongo" (c.
 1969) Top: trumpet; bottom: trombone.

 The next moña layers are from the descarga "Guatacando" by the Fania All-Stars (1968).
-Listen: Guatacando."
 The trumpet figure is one clave in length, while the trombone figure is two claves.
 This is a classic example of how moñas are layered.
 The trombone Moña consists of two parts, a call-and-response structure.
 The trumpet moña begins on the last note of first half of the trombone moña.
 The second half of the trombone moña begins on the pulse (subdivision) immediately following the last note of the trumpet moña.

 2-3 trumpet and trombone moñas, "Guatacando" (1968).
 1. trumpets; 2. trombones.